MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field

-\textbf{Pre-Training of Neural Radiance Field.} Adam \cite{kingma2014adam} is employed to pre-train NeRF.
+Adam \cite{kingma2014adam} is employed to pre-train NeRF.
 The learning rate begins at $2\times 10^{-2}$ and decays to $6.67\times10^{-4}$ by cosine annealing.
 The pre-training for each scene takes 30k iterations on a single NVIDIA GTX 4090 GPU.
 The batch size is 8192, 4096, and 4096 for forward-facing scenes \cite{mildenhall2021nerf}, Tanks and Temples \cite{knapitsch2017tanks}, and 360° scenes \cite{yucer2016efficient}, respectively.